When is the Best Time to See Whales in Alaska?

 Sometimes called “Alaska’s Emerald Isle,” Kodiak Island is most famous for its large brown bear population.
 Interestingly, this island is also one of the best spots in the state to catch a glimpse of migrating gray whales in the spring.
 Tourists in the past few years have even reported seeing gray whales appear within sight of coastal areas.

 If you’re visiting Kodiak Island in the summer, then you’ll most likely see humpback whales.
 It’s also not uncommon to see a few orcas and finback whales chasing food near Kodiak Island in the summer season.
-For those interested in gray whales, however, definitely schedule a springtime trip to Kodiak Island.
+However, those interested in gray whales should schedule a springtime trip to Kodiak Island.

 Alaskan Whale-Watching Tour Companies

-Now that you know some of the best places and times to see whales in Alaska, you need to find a tour company that meets your travel needs.
+Now that you know some of the best places and times to see whales in Alaska, you must find a tour company that meets your travel needs.
 Let’s go through a few of the most respected tour companies in The Last Frontier to help you on your whale-watching quest.

 Mind you, we only tried the first one.
 The rest were picked from online recommendations and reviews by various travelers.